Noovolari/leapp/docs/index.md

 Leapp information needed to retrieve credentials are stored **LOCALLY** inside his [workspace](concepts.md).
 Critical information such as Cloud secrets and token are stored inside the **System Vault**.

+The name **Leapp** is inspired by the English word *leap* and pronounced */l:ip/*.
+We choose this name because the project enables you to be one step away from your cloud environments.

 ![Leapp Main Window](images/main-window.png?style=center-img)

 ## Key Features